telecmi/connly_voice_feed/README.md

 ## Method
 **Register**
-Using our  [Agent Login API](https://doc.telecmi.com/chub#!/agent-login) you can get agent token.
-Using agent token you can create live call feed connection using following method.
+Using our  [Admin Login API](https://doc.telecmi.com/chub/docs/user-access) you can get admin token.
+Using admin token you can create live call feed connection using following method.
 ```javascript
 telecmi.start('token')
 ```